cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-workstation.md

 ---
 description: In depth look at the workstation platforms
 slug: platform-in-depth-workstation
-title: Platforms In Depth - Workstastions
+title: Platforms In Depth - Workstations
 weight: 30
 ---